YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

-  - If the number of subscripts of that next node exceeds :code:`next.elemsAlloc`, the method sets :code:`next.elemsUsed` to the number of subscripts required, and returns with a return code of INSUFFSUBS.
+  - If the number of subscripts of that next node exceeds :code:`next.elemsAlloc`, the method sets :code:`next.elemsUsed` to the number of subscripts required, and returns with an error return of INSUFFSUBS.
 In this case the :code:`elemsUsed` is greater than :code:`elemsAlloc`.
   - If one of the :code:`C.ydb_buffer_t` structures referenced by